Frequently Asked Questions

 Your nominated work can either be a “concerto” or a work for solo instrument and orchestra, provided that the orchestral parts are readily available within Australia and it fulfills the other requirements specified in our Competition Rules.

 You will need to submit an entry form online with all fields completed, and entry fee paid.
 Please ensure that you have all of the correct information with you when submitting your entry form (including credit card details), as you will need to pay your entry fee online at the end of the entry form.
 Please note that the Committee will not accept your entry until you have submitted the entry form and made your payment online.
-This will need to be done before the closing date for entries.
+This will need to be done before the 100 entry spots are filled or the closing date for entries – whichever comes first.
+A week after the closing date you will need to submit your recording.

 There is no expected level or minimum standard.
 We have a wide variety of instruments that audition each year.
 The only requirement is that each competitor performs a movement or movements of a concerto or a piece which can be played with orchestral accompaniment.